 In order to keep Roe v.
 Wade in place after Barrett, the liberals will need to pick off another Republican appointee.
 Barrett herself is not swingable; neither is Thomas or, in all likelihood, Alito.
 I am optimistic about Gorsuch; I put his odds at voting against abortion rights at 80 percent.

 Kavanaugh seems like the weak link; my guess is that there is only a 40 percent chance that he will vote against abortion when it’s his turn to decide.
 Multiply out those probabilities and you get a 32 percent chance that Roe v.
 Wade will be overturned by the new six-justice Republican majority.

 I sure hope it happens, but I am not holding my breath.
 Trump chose well with Barrett, and to a lesser extent with Gorsuch, but with Kavanaugh, he picked someone whose beliefs were way too murky.

 The sad truth of the matter is that when you are trying to get people to divest themselves of power voluntarily, you will almost always fail.
 That is what the conservative movement has been doing with the Supreme Court for the last fifty years or so, when it has, time after time, placed seemingly principled men (and one woman) into a position of practically unlimited power and then crossed its fingers in the hopes that the power wouldn’t corrupt them.

-What we needed after the abuses of the Warren Court was structural reform; we didn’t get it, and we have spent more than 50 years dealing with the consequences.
+What we needed after the abuses of the Warren and Burger Courts was radical reform; we didn’t get it, and we have spent half a century dealing with the consequences.
 One of those consequences is that the stakes of Supreme Court nominations are way higher than they ought to be.
 Another is that, for conservatives, the occasional win – like what they are about to get with Judge Barrett – is not enough to offset the broader pattern of losses.